 - (a) It is the intention of the parties that compensation or benefits payable under this Agreement not be subject to the additional tax imposed pursuant to Section 409A of the Code, and this Agreement shall be interpreted accordingly.
-To the extent such potential payments or benefits could become subject to additional tax under such Section, the parties shall cooperate to amend this Agreement with the goal of giving Executive the economic benefits described herein in a manner that does not result in such tax being imposed. - (b) Each payment or benefit made pursuant to Section 4(f) of this Agreement shall be deemed to be a separate payment for purposes of 409A.
-In addition, payments or benefits pursuant to Section 4(f) shall be exempt from the requirements of Code Section 409A to the maximum extent possible as "short-term deferrals" pursuant to Treasury Regulation Section 1.409A-1(b)(4), as involuntary separation pay pursuant to Treasury Regulation Section 1.409A-1(b)(9)(iii), and/or under any other exemption that may be applicable, and this Agreement shall be construed accordingly. - (c) For purposes of this Agreement, phrases such as "termination of employment" shall be deemed to mean "separation from service," as defined in Section 409A of the Code and the Treasury Regulations thereunder. - (d) If Executive is a specified employee within the meaning of Section 409A(a)(2)(B)(i) of the Code and would receive any payment sooner than six (6) months after Executive's "separation from service" that, absent the application of this Section 17(d), would be subject to additional tax imposed pursuant to Section 409A of the Code as a result of such status as a specified employee, then such payment shall instead be payable on the date that is the earliest of (i) six (6) months after Executive's "separation from service" or (ii) Executive's death. - 1 8 .
+To the extent such potential payments or benefits could become subject to additional tax under such Section, the parties shall cooperate to amend this Agreement with the goal of giving Executive the economic benefits described herein in a manner that does not result in such tax being imposed. - (b) Each payment or benefit made pursuant to Section 4(e) of this Agreement shall be deemed to be a separate payment for purposes of Section 409A of the Code.
+In addition, payments or benefits pursuant to Section 4(e) shall be exempt from the requirements of Section 409A of the Code to the maximum extent possible as "short-term deferrals" pursuant to Treasury Regulation Section 1.409A-1(b)(4), as involuntary separation pay pursuant to Treasury Regulation Section 1.409A-1(b)(9)(iii), and/or under any other exemption that may be applicable, and this Agreement shall be construed accordingly. - (c) For purposes of this Agreement, phrases such as "termination of employment" shall be deemed to mean "separation from service," as defined in Section 409A of the Code and the Treasury Regulations thereunder. - (d) If Executive is a specified employee within the meaning of Section 409A(a)(2)(B)(i) of the Code and would receive any payment sooner than six (6) months after Executive's "separation from service" that, absent the application of this Section 17(d), would be subject to additional tax imposed pursuant to Section 409A of the Code as a result of such status as a specified employee, then such payment shall instead be payable on the date that is the earliest of (i) six (6) months after Executive's "separation from service" or (ii) Executive's death. - 18.
 Entire Agreement.
-This Agreement (including Exhibits) constitutes and contains the entire agreement and final understanding concerning Executive's employment with the Company and the other subject matters addressed herein between the parties.
+This Agreement constitutes and contains the entire agreement and final understanding concerning Executive's employment with the Company and the other subject matters addressed herein between the parties.
 It is intended by the parties as a complete and exclusive statement of the terms of their agreement.
 It supersedes and replaces all prior negotiations and all agreements proposed or otherwise, whether written or oral, concerning the subject matter hereof.
 Any representation, promise or agreement not specifically included in this Agreement shall not be binding upon or enforceable against either party.
 This is a fully integrated agreement. - 19.
 Amendment and Waiver.
-The provisions of this Agreement may be amended or waived only with the prior written consent of the Board (or a person expressly authorized thereby) and Executive, and no course of conduct or failure or delay in enforcing the provisions of this Agreement shall affect the validity, binding effect or enforceability of this Agreement.
+The provisions of this Agreement may be amended or waived only with the prior written consent of the Board (or a person expressly authorized thereby) and Executive, and no course of conduct or failure or delay in enforcing the provisions of this Agreement shall affect the validity, binding effect or enforceability of this Agreement. - 20.
+Clawback.
+Executive acknowledges that any incentive compensation contemplated under this Agreement shall be subject to the Company's clawback policies, including, without limitation, any policy adopted to the extent required by applicable law or written company policy adopted to implement the requirements of such law (including, without limitation, Section 304 of the Sarbanes Oxley Act and Section 954 of the Dodd Frank Act).